the-turing-way/the-turing-way/Chapter_Version_Control.md

 *Thoughts here and throughout will be in italics*

+*Maybe make the principle why you should use this as "Version control removes risk."
+It's a neat four-word takeaway.
+Follow up, maybe "Using version control keeps every version of your project stored and safe, so if future changes break you code irretrievably, or something is deleted that you later need it's the matter of seconds to retrieve your past versions.
+It also keeps your working directory neat..."*

 *Should empahsise that version control is also useful when working alone, not just in collaborations*

 *Talk about how to get past versions.*

+*Need to mention git status and git log somewhere.*

 *Should at least mention version control software other than git.*